DavidVollmers/Ignis/docs/components/Reactivity.md

 by manually calling the `Update` method on the component.
 But this also means you need to call the `Update` method on every internal state change which is not coming from a `Parameter` or `CascadingParameter`.

-To make this easier, Ignis provides the `ReactiveValue<T>` class which will automatically call the `Update` method on the component when the value is changed.
+To make this easier, Ignis provides the `ReactiveValue<T>` and `ReactiveReference<T>` classes which will automatically call the `Update` method on the component when the value or reference is changed.

 ```cshtml
 @using Ignis.Components